 Few doubt the structural case, as the economies of Brazil, Russia, India and China necessarily continue to industrialise and modernise.
-However, the reality is more complicated: first, there is the issue of timing - how quickly will it happen; next, will all countries benefit equally; and, finally what comes after BRIC?
-Investors also need to be selective in how they seek to gain exposure to this theme either through domestically listed plays or with, for example, the Shanghai Composite Index down 13.2% year-to-date, but the Sensex Index in India up 14.3% since 1 January.
+However, the reality is more complicated: there is the issue of timing and how quickly will it happen; will all countries benefit equally; and what comes after BRIC?
+Investors also need to be selective in how they seek to gain exposure to this theme either through domestically-listed plays or with, for example, the Shanghai Composite Index down 14.3% in 2010, but the Sensex Index in India up 16.7% in 2010.

-In the near-term, growth rates will likely slow, but remain significantly above developed market levels (see Exhibit 5 above) and, in India, industrial output has now shrunk for two consecutive months.
+In the near term, growth rates will likely slow, but remain significantly above developed market levels (see Exhibit 5 above) and, in India, industrial output has now shrunk for two consecutive months.
 More significantly, inflation has emerged as an incipient threat, both here and in China.
 The challenge is how to manage robust growth without the risk of over-heating and how to implement interest rate rises without choking growth.
 Visibility on these factors is low.